 The MMRV vaccine is not given to people 13 years and older.

 Common side effects include:

 Chickenpox is caused by the varicella-zoster virus.
 Chickenpox is one of the most contagious childhood diseases.
 Nearly every unvaccinated child becomes infected with it.
 Symptoms include itchy, fluid-filled blisters all over the body that burst and form crusts.

 The infection rarely causes complications in healthy children.
 In severe cases, though, children need to be hospitalized for treatment.

-Chickenpox can be especially serious in adults and in persons with compromised immune systems.
+Chickenpox can be serious in adults and in people with compromised immune systems.
+It can lead to severe pneumonia, encephalitis (infection of the brain), or even death.
 In people who had chickenpox as children, the virus stays quiet (dormant) in the nerves of the body for the rest of a person's life.
 When the virus becomes active, it causes areas of painful blisters.
 This condition is called shingles.

 VariZIG, a varicella zoster immune globulin was approved in 2012 for high risk individuals exposed to the virus.
 High risk candidates include:

-It is the only one of its kind available in the U.S. Ideally, it is administered within 4 days of exposure, but may be given within 10 days.
+It is the only one of its kind available in the United States.
+Ideally, it is administered within 4 days of exposure, but may be given within 10 days.